 Missouri River Fishing Seasons

-The Land of Giants fishes best from pre spawn in April through December.
-The summer, trout will move out of Holter lake and begin to swim upriver looking for cooler and more oxygenated water.
-During the fall, the weather cools down, and the river becomes less crowded.
-The trout also become more active as they prepare for the winter, feeding heavily in preparation for the colder months.
+The Land of Giants fishes best from April through December.
+In the summer, trout move out of Holter Lake and begin to swim upriver, searching for cooler, more oxygenated water.
+During the fall, the weather cools down, and the trout become more active as they prepare for winter.
+Fall trout can and will feed heavily in preparation for the colder months.
 Fall is a great time to fish with sinking fly lines and large streamers.
-Big brown and Rainbow trout become more aggressive and are more likely to chase after large streamers.
+Big brown and rainbow trout become more aggressive and are more likely to chase larger flies.

 Fly Fishing Methods

-Fly fishing is the most popular method used on the Missouri River, and anglers typically use a variety of tactics.
-Dry flies, nymphs, and streamers can all be used to fool these large trout.
-Anglers should be prepared to use heavier, 6-weight rods to find success on this stretch of water.
-The stillwater fishing on Holter Lake is world-class, and the lake provides great Chironomid and Callibaetis hatches.
-Sight fishing with large dry flies or stripping buggers or leeches can all produce large fish.
+Fly fishing is the most popular method on the Missouri River, and anglers typically use a variety of tactics.
+Dry flies, nymphs, and streamers can all be effective in fooling these large trout.
+Anglers should be prepared to use heavier 6-weight rods for success on this stretch of water.
+The stillwater fishing on Holter Lake is world-class, offering excellent Chironomid and Callibaetis hatches.
+Sight fishing with large dry flies or stripping buggers and leeches can both produce large fish.

 Indicator Fishing Subsurface

 The Land of Giants is a place where you can get deep into your backing.
 I recommend 9’ 6″ rods to help manage the drift from a boat.
 Reels with smooth drags are also essential for protecting lighter tippets and small flies.
 Nymphing is a very effective way to target these fish.
-When nymphing, we’re often fishing two nymphs on a 4X tippet 4-5′ from the split shot to the indicator.
-Adjusting depth as needed.
+When nymphing, we’re often fishing two nymphs on a 4X tippet, 4–5 feet from the split shot to the indicator, adjusting depth as needed.

 Streamer Fishing the Land of Giants